-- Attend seniors presentation/financial aid night. - Sign up and attend individual Senior Meeting with your School Counselor. - Finalize your list of schools to which you will be applying. - Continue to place a strong emphasis on your academic work.
+- Attend Senior Night / Financial Aid Night. - Sign up and attend individual Senior Meeting with your School Counselor. - Finalize your list of schools to which you will be applying. - Continue to place a strong emphasis on your academic work.
 Colleges may request at least first quarter and mid-year grades. - Begin to gather paperwork needed for each school. - Follow up with the teachers you asked in the Spring about writing your letters of recommendation.
-Supply them with appropriate forms, websites, envelopes, etc. - Make yourself aware of the guidance office policies and deadlines. - Take the SAT/ACT, if needed and available. - Arrange to have your SAT/ACT scores sent to the colleges to which you are applying. - Prepare any Early Decision/Early Action applications. - Submit transcript request forms to your School Counselor if you have early deadlines.
+Supply them with appropriate forms, websites, envelopes, etc. - Make yourself aware of the guidance office policies and deadlines. - Attend college representative visits at HHHS. - Register for the SAT/ACT, if needed and available. - Arrange to have your SAT/ACT scores sent to the colleges to which you are applying. - Prepare any Early Decision/Early Action applications. - Submit transcript request forms to your School Counselor if you have early deadlines.
 BE AWARE OF DEADLINES! - Finalize your college essay.